monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 ... )
 >>> non_frameshift_predicate = VariantPredicates.all(VariantPredicates.variant_effect(eff, tx_id=rere_mane_tx_id) for eff in non_frameshift_effects)

-However, this is clearly tedious and it would be much better implemented by a simple logical not of a predicate for a frameshift variant effect.
+However, this is clearly much better implemented by a logical *not* of a "is frameshift" predicate.

-To support this, `VariantPredicate` implements *logical inversion* which corresponds to Python's ``~`` operator (tilde), to wrap the underlying predicate and to invert its test result.
+Therefore, all variant predicates implement *logical inversion* which corresponds to Python's ``~`` operator (tilde), and results in an inverted predicate.

 This is how we can use the predicate inversion to build the predicate for non-frameshift deletions: